-DIY Demo Booths
+DIY Demo Booth

 The theme of Do-It-Yourself Demo Tent is “Local All Year Round.”
 This volunteer-run portion of the event requires experts in a variety of areas related to food, urban homesteading, living green, environmental sustainability, etc., to share their skills with the eaters of Boston Local Food Festival.
 Volunteer presenters were given a free 30-60 minute slot to share tips.
 Boston Local Food Festival is excited to offer the Do-It-Yourself Demo Tent this year on The Rose Kennedy Greenway!

 2013 Do-It-Yourself Schedule (LOCATION: Zone C, just across from the Family Fun Zone and Ring’s Fountain)

 11PM-12PM: Kimi Ceridon, Urban Homesteader & Gastronomer- “Vegetable Fermentation: The basics of making your own lacto-fermented Kim-chi (and sauerkraut by extension).”
 Kimi Ceridon is the Boston Metro Organizer for NOFA/Mass and is involved in local food and personal food production.

 12PM-1PM: Brian Axelrod, Life for Juice- “Wheatgrass Juicing 101: Showcasing the benefits wheatgrass has on personal health and wellness.”
 Brian’s background in the sustainable transportation business helped him pioneer Life Force Juice’s green delivery and mobile juice bar.
 Brian comes from a strong genetic lineage of wheatgrass gurus, beginning with his great grandfather.
 Brian’s first wheatgrass shot changed his life, and he is committed to sharing his passion.